-The MBA Admissions Committee may grant applicants provisional admission to the MBA program.
-Typically, these are applicants whose area of undergraduate studies is not in Business Administration, whose evaluation by the MBA Admissions Committee reveals deficiencies in one or more of the business foundation areas (e.g., accounting, finance, economics, etc.) normally considered pre-requisite for success in the MBA Program, but for whom there is nonetheless sufficient promise as potential MBA students.
+The M.B.A.
+Admissions Committee may grant applicants provisional admission to the M.B.A. program.
+Typically, these are applicants whose area of undergraduate studies is not in Business Administration, whose evaluation by the M.B.A.
+Admissions Committee reveals deficiencies in one or more of the business foundation areas (e.g., accounting, finance, economics, etc.) normally considered pre-requisite for success in the M.B.A. program, but for whom there is nonetheless sufficient promise as potential M.B.A. students.

-For each applicant in this category, the MBA Admissions Committee will specify an appropriate undergraduate course sequence (see Foundation Course Program below) that the candidate must successfully complete before being permitted to proceed to MBA-level courses.
-Successful completion of this course sequence, assessed at the end of each term by the MBA Academic Committee (see p.16), will require achievement of a cumulative GPA of 3.0 or higher in this sequence.
-However, no graduate credit towards the MBA will be given for successful completion of this sequence.
+For each applicant in this category, the M.B.A.
+Admissions Committee will specify an appropriate sequence of modules (see Foundation Program below) that the candidate must successfully complete.
+Successful completion of this sequence of modules is required in order to continue in the program.
+No graduate credit towards the M.B.A. will be given for successful completion of this sequence.

-FOUNDATION COURSE PROGRAM
+FOUNDATION PROGRAM

-Established primarily for students who have earned their undergraduate degree in a non-business major, the Foundation Course Program is designed to prepare potential students who do not have the necessary competencies in the areas of accounting, economics, finance, management, marketing and statistics.
-These students are required to enroll and satisfactorily complete an appropriate series of courses in the Foundation Course Program prior to beginning the MBA curriculum.
-The courses required of each such student will be determined on a case-by-case basis following a review of the student's academic record.
+Established primarily for students who have earned their undergraduate degree in a non-business major, the Foundation Program consisting of various discipline-specific modules is designed to prepare potential students who do not have the necessary competencies in the areas of accounting, economics, finance, management, marketing and statistics.
+These students are required to enroll and satisfactorily complete an appropriate series of courses in the Foundation Course Program.
+The courses required of each such student will be determined on a caseby-case basis following a review of the student's academic record.